MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 6 – Edit Milestone form

-In this exercise, you will add the status choice column to to the Milestone table form.
+In this exercise, you will add the status choice column to the Milestone table form.

 ### Task 6.1 – Add columns to the form